-When you receive a referral from your primary care doctor, you must return to the primary care doctor after the consultation.
+When you receive a referral from your primary care doctor, you must return to the primary care doctor after the consultation unless your doctor authorizes additional visits.
 All follow-up care must be provided or arranged by the primary care doctor.
-On referrals, the primary care doctor will give specific instructions to the consultant as to what services are authorized.
-If additional services or visits are suggested by the consultant, you must first check with your primary care doctor.
-Do not go to the specialist unless your primary care doctor has arranged for and the Plan has issued an authorization for the referral in advance.
+If you have a chronic, complex or serious medical condition that causes you to see a plan specialist frequently, your Primary Care doctor will develop a treatment plan with you and your health plan that allows you an adequate number of direct access visits with that specialist, without the need to obtain further referrals.
+Do not go to the specialist unless your primary care doctor has arranged for, and the Plan has issued an authorization for, the referral in advance.